Robin Le Normand

-Formed at Brest, where he made one first-team appearance, he spent several years in La Liga with Real Sociedad, where he won the 2020 Copa del Rey.
+Le Normand started his professional career in France at Brest, where he made one first-team appearance, before joining Spanish side Real Sociedad in 2016.

+Le Normand obtained Spanish nationality in 2023, and was part of the Spain squad that won the UEFA Nations League in the same year, before also winning the UEFA European Championship in 2024.

 Club career

 Brest

-Born in Pabu, Côtes-d'Armor, Brittany Le Normand represented Brest as a youth player.
+Born in Pabu, Côtes-d'Armor, Le Normand represented Brest as a youth player.
 On 21 September 2013 he made his senior debut, starting with the reserve team in a 1–0 CFA 2 away loss against Lannion.

 Le Normand scored his first senior goal on 19 March 2016, netting his team's third in a 3–3 draw at Fougères.
 On 15 April, he made his professional debut by starting in a 2–1 away loss against Sochaux for the Ligue 2.

 Real Sociedad

 On 5 July 2016, Le Normand signed a two-year deal with Real Sociedad, being assigned to the B-team in Segunda División B. He received a new contract in August 2018, for two more years.